 So if you’re wondering how does soil form, like how does really good vegetable garden soil form, that usually involves some input from us if we want it to be productive year after year.

-In the end, the best way to turn bare dirt into happy soil is to provide what’s often lacking - balanced broad-spectrum nutrition, lots of varied organic matter, and a diverse group of soil microorganisms, too.
+In the end, the best way to turn bare dirt into nutritious soil is to provide what’s often lacking – balanced broad-spectrum nutrition, lots of varied organic matter, and a diverse group of soil microorganisms, too.

 That’s what the next many lessons are going to be about.

 Feel free to check out my fertilizing guide, or if you have any questions about soil, let me know below…